SakigamiYang/mega-project-list-solutions/README.md

 # Mega Project List Solutions
 ---
 Solutions for https://github.com/karan/Projects

 (Part of them.
-Excluded the projects which need complexity GUI.)
+Excluded the projects which has complexity GUI.)

 Numbers
 ---------